 Applications will remain open until a candidate has been appointed

 - Stipend of $28,612 per annum tax exempt

 To be eligible you must:

-- be a domestic candidate currently residing in Australia.
+- be a domestic candidate or international candidate.
 Domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship.

 - meet Deakin's PhD entry requirements

-- be enrolling full time and hold an honours degree (first class) or an equivalent standard master's degree with a substantial research component.
+- be enrolling full time or part time and hold an honours degree (first class) or an equivalent standard master's degree with a substantial research component.

 Please refer to the research degree entry pathways page for further information.